sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/04-understanding-the-app-review-process.markdown

 app for review.
 Every third-party app submitted to the Liferay Marketplace is reviewed by our team to ensure that certain standards for information are upheld and the app installs as expected. *However, Liferay cannot be a substitute for your own testing and debugging team*.
-Ultimately, it is the responsibility of the developer to test, refine, and ensure that the app functions as promised and performs as expected.
+Ultimately, it is your responsibility to test, refine, and ensure that the app functions as promised and performs as expected.

 +$$$